June Simon

 senior Research Associate

-Prior to joining Action Research, June led or contributed to child welfare research projects with Casey Family Programs, the University of Washington School of Social Work, and the National Council for Adoption.
-These included a first-of-its-kind landscape analysis of trends and gaps in federal and philanthropic funding for child welfare research, national and state-based evaluations of training and support programs for resource families, and a review of factors linked to foster parent retention.
+Before joining Action Research, June led or contributed to research efforts with Casey Family Programs,the University of Washington School of Social Work, and the National Council for Adoption.
+Her projects have included a first-of-its-kind analysis of federal and philanthropic investment in child welfare research; national and state-level evaluations of support programs for resource families; and a systematic review of foster parent retention.
+At the Joshua Center for Child Sexual Abuse Prevention, she also studied policy and practice strategies to prevent child sexual abuse in out-of-home care settings.